espressif/esp-at/docs/en/Compile_and_Develop/esp-at_firmware_differences.rst

 :link_to_translation:`zh_CN:[中文]`

-This document compares the differences among AT firmwares of a certain ESP series in terms of the supported commands set, hardware, and supported modules.
+This document compares the differences among AT firmwares of a certain {IDF_TARGET_NAME} series in terms of the supported commands set, hardware, and supported modules.

 {IDF_TARGET_NAME} Series
 ------------------------